On the Topology of J-Groups: Introduction and statement of the results

 Theorem \ref{thm_HOMOTOPY} suggests that there could be interesting examples for topological J-groups among the contractible groups.
 Famous examples of contractible abelian topological groups are real topological vector spaces.
-Here we can prove the following positive result: \begin{Ltheorem}[Topological Vector J-Groups] \ \\ The additive group of a real or complex (Hausdorff) locally convex topological vector space is always a topological J-group. \end{Ltheorem} As real normed vector spaces are locally convex, this includes all Hilbert spaces and all Banach spaces, in particular. \begin{question} Is local convexity in Theorem \ref{thm_TVS} really needed?
-In particular, given a real number $0<p<1$, is the additive group of the (non-locally convex) topological vector space $L^p([0,1],\R)$ a topological J-group?\footnote{This example is interesting since it has a trivial topological dual, i.e. there are no non-trivial continuous linear functionals. (see e.g. \cite[Theorem 1]{Day1940})} \end{question}
+Here we can prove the following positive result: \begin{Ltheorem}[Topological Vector J-Groups] \ \\ Let $E$ be a real Hausdorff topological vector space satisfying at least one of the following: \begin{itemize} \item $E$ is locally convex. \item $E$ is paracompact. \item The topological dual of $E$ is not trivial. \end{itemize} Then the additive group of $E$ is a topological J-group. \end{Ltheorem} As real normed vector spaces are locally convex (and paracompact), this includes all Hilbert spaces and all Banach spaces, in particular. \begin{question} Are the hypotheses in Theorem \ref{thm_TVS} really needed?
+The argument for the locally convex case is totally different from the argument for the paracompact case; so it may be true that there exists an argument that does not need any of those assumptions.

+However, it seems that there are not so many interesting examples of Hausdorff topological vector spaces that are not paracompact and have a trivial dual space.
+In particular, the topological vector space $L^p([0,1], \mathbb{R})$ with $0<p<1$ which is possibly the most prominent example of a topological vector space with a trivial dual (see e.g. \cite[Theorem 1]{Day1940}) is metrizable and hence paracompact. \end{question}

 Theorem \ref{thm_COMPACT} suggests that there could be interesting examples of topological J-groups in the world of profinite groups.
 Naturally, one cannot expect the underlying space to tell us much about the group structure as many profinite groups are topologically just Cantor sets.
 However, one can say the following: